-In most cases, however, it comes through as a pure dogged determination — a belief that willpower can trump anything and that, with enough hard work, even things that seem impossible will get done.
+In most cases, however, it comes through as a pure dogged determination — a belief that willpower can beat anything, and with enough hard work, even things that seem impossible will get done.

 The crazy part?
 Most of the time, they’re right.